be0x0/SincereMicro/README.md

-An attempt to create a synthesizable hardware design for SHENZHEN IO's MCxxxx family of microcontrollers
+An attempt to create a synthesizable hardware design for SHENZHEN IO's MCxxxx family of microcontrollers.

 # Instruction format:
 42 bit instructions.
 Arguments can be either registers or addresses.
 Arguments are 12 bits because numbers ranging from -999 to 999 need a minimum of 11 bits and we need a bit to say if it's a register or not.

 Arguments could easily be made 11 bits by taking advantage of numbers >999 and <1024 and using them as register addresses but bits are cheap.

 Conditional[2 bits] Instruction[4 bits] arg0[12 bits] arg1[12 bits] arg2 [12 bits]
 cond[41:40] inst[39:36] arg0[35:24] arg1[23:12] arg2[11:0]

 Arg3 is only used in one instruction, and it's a secret instruction.
 Waste of 12 bits.